EASI Go Prod NGSIS Updates – Oct. 1, 2022 to Mar. 31, 2023

 • Web services/APIs

-A notice will be posted on the ACORN launchpad and social media so that students are aware of the outage.
+A notice will be posted on the ACORN launchpad and on social media so that students are aware of the outage.

 Thank you for your patience as we make these improvements.